rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/269c0cd7-1396-43e3-89f8-683bff60a09e)

-Then select either one of the Runs (here we will use the first Run folderbut either could be used).
+Then select either one of the <a href="https://github.com/rgyoung6/DBTCShinyTutorial/tree/main" target="_blank">runs</a>) (here we will use the first Run folder but either could be used).

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/fb52715a-cd6e-4d24-9858-5c18b489e0f6)